KStateMachine/kstatemachine/README.md

 ## Install

-KStateMachine is available on Maven Central and JitPack repositories.
+KStateMachine is available on `Maven Central` and `JitPack` repositories.

+The library consists of 2 artifacts:

+* `kstatemachine` - state machine implementation (depends only on Kotlin Standard library)
+* `kstatemachine-coroutines` - add-ons for working with coroutines (depends on Kotlin Coroutines library)

 ### Maven Central